 At Women’s Age Lab, we are committed to building an inclusive, just and equitable community that values, supports and honours the wisdom, lived experience and contributions of all people.
 Our work is intended to benefit people of all genders.
 We aim to cultivate and strengthen a culture of equity, diversity and inclusion in everything we do.

-At Women’s Age Lab, we envision a health care system — and a society — that supports women as they age.
-Where the default question asked by policy makers and care providers is: “well, what about older women?”
+At Women’s Age Lab, we envision a health care system — and a society — that supports women as they age one where the default question asked by policy makers and care providers is: “well, what about older women?”
 That question should be asked no matter if we’re talking about who should be included in a clinical trial, or what is needed to support people who want to grow older at home, or how we collect data.

 We believe asking that question will drive answers in the form of focused interventions and help us find and test solutions tailored to older women.